 Must-ask interview question and why: What is your experience with disaster recovery and business continuity?
 Many companies look to their information systems security manager to help develop IT disaster recovery plans for their critical systems.
 If your company is among them, you’ll want to confirm that the cybersecurity professional you hire for this role has the skills to assess risks and can take the lead on creating plans to address IT security emergencies.

-A security architect’s job is finding ways to stay one step ahead of all digital threats to the company’s network, from hackers and viruses to malware.
+A security architect’s core job is finding ways to stay one step ahead of all digital threats to the company’s network, from hackers and viruses to malware.
 A security architect can, essentially, come into your business, look at your IT security “house” (i.e., infrastructure) and recommend where and how to make improvements without compromising your business systems’ performance.

 IT security and other credentials to look for: Certified Ethical Hacker (CEH), CISM, CISSP

 Must-ask interview question and why: What types of tests can you use to detect security weaknesses in the network?
 A candidate is likely to respond immediately with “penetration testing,” as that’s the go-to testing method for most organizations.
 But you’re better off hiring a security architect who is also willing to take a creative approach to uncover potential security faults.
 So, listen closely to candidates who mention other methods, such as using packet analyzers or “sniffers” to intercept and log network traffic to identify threats or engaging in ethical hacking to bypass system security and search for vulnerabilities.

 4. Network security engineer

 To build your company’s IT security infrastructure, you’ll need the expertise of a network security engineer.
 Midsize and large businesses typically hire network security engineers to modify their existing networks in response to threats, or to help them expand their IT infrastructure with a focus on security.
 But these IT security pros can also help fast-growing startups develop secure IT infrastructure from scratch or take cybersecurity for small business operations to the next level.